-- I already had the shimapan from my Francesca Lucchini costume, but I decided to make a new and more accurate pair.
+I already had the shimapan from my Francesca Lucchini costume, but I decided to make a new and more accurate pair.
 The hardest part was sewing on elastic in the openings because my machine just wanted to eat the freakin' fabric, this probably wouldn't have been a problem if I skipped lining the shimapan but I wanted to make sure it wasn't see through at all.
-I used my Cosmode pattern book for the sailor collar and top, modifying it a bit so it zipped up in the front.
-I wasn't entirely happy with the first pleated skirt that I made (one of the first I ever made, so... lol), luckily I had just enough leftover fabric to remake it, the hardest part was figuring how how much to hem off the bottom so it still covered my butt.
-Barely. ^^; Shii doesn't wear shoes (because she's forgetful? the poor girl forgets to wear skirt!) but I need to have some kind of footwear if I'm walking around at cons and stuff, so I decided to go with brown penny loafers.
-It took me what feels like forever to find a pair that I liked that was in my size, and wasn't crazy expensive.
+I used my Cosmode pattern book for the sailor collar and top, modifying it a bit so it zipped up in front so it's easier to put on.
+I remade the skirt which turned out much better as I have more experience with pleated skirts now, and I had just enough leftover fabric too!
+The hardest part was figuring out how much to hem off the bottom so it still covered my butt.
+Barely.
+Ha! ^^; Shii doesn't wear shoes because she's forgetful (poor girl even forgets to wear her skirt...), but I need to have some kind of footwear if I'm walking around at cons, so I decided to go with brown penny loafers.
+It took me forever and a day to find a pair that I liked that was in my size and wasn't crazy expensive.
 The glasses are my old frames with the lenses popped out, I'm glad I kept them so I could incorporate it into a costume!

-- I decided to finally make this costume, to commemorate my 5 years of being in this stupid hobby.
-YAY.
-I debuted this at Extreme Autofest 2012 in Anaheim, CA so it was interesting attending an event that wasn't anime/game/comic related for once.
+Anyway, I debuted this at Extreme Autofest 2012 in Anaheim, CA so it was interesting attending an event that wasn't related to my usual hobbies.
 I was called "the Sailor Moon girl" by several attendees, but most of the time people just stared at me as they weren't sure why I was there, haha.
-It was also the first time I've tried wearing circle lenses, and I gotta say I'm pretty happy with how natural looking they are, with a noticeable enlarging effect.
+It was also the first time I tried circle lenses, and I was pretty satisfied with how natural looking they are, with a noticeable enlarging effect.
 Unfortunately I had to toss out the lenses before Fanime, I'm still deciding if it's worth the cost/hassle as I might wear the lenses but a few times a year.
 I dunno. ^^; ALSO!!
-Thanks to Cerulean Draco I now have an awesome sword prop to complete my costume, so please check out his page if you're looking for superb quality prop commissions!!
+Thanks to Cerulean Draco I now have an awesome sword prop to complete my costume, so please check out his page if you're looking for superb quality prop commissions!